-The first redemptive plan is simply one that emphasizes Forgiveness.
+The first redemptive plan is simply one that really emphasizes forgiveness.
 Tell you what, let's call this one "The Forgiveness Plan."
 Pretty catchy don't you think - and so descriptive.

 Now, under the Forgiveness Plan - well - that's pretty much it.
 We as the "redemptees" just simply allow God to forgive us, because Christ died on the Cross for our sins.
 How could you beat a deal like that, right.
 Kinda' makes you wonder why we even need a second plan.

-Anyway, to sign on to this plan, you simply acknowledge Christ as the Savior of the world and as your savior, personally; and that about takes care of your part.
+Anyway, to sign on to this plan, you simply acknowledge Christ as the Savior of the world and as your savior, personally.
+And, that pretty much takes care of your part.
 God then takes care of everything else from the day you make that acknowledgment until Judgment Day.

-So, from the day we sign on, according to the Forgiveness Plan, He not only forgives our sins, but pretty much ignores our bad choices, our base behavior, our off color thought life, our misshapen character, our bad habits, our broken value system, our hit and miss conscience, our insensitivity's to His will, our "too busy for you, God" schedule, our "life on my own terms" attitude, etc., etc., etc. And He can do all of that, simply because Jesus died on the Cross to bring about our forgiveness.
+So, from the day we sign on to the Forgiveness Plan, He not only forgives our sins, but pretty much ignores our bad choices, our base behavior, our off color thought life, our misshapen character, our bad habits, our broken value system, our hit and miss conscience, our insensitivity's to His will, our "too busy for God" schedule, our "life on my own terms" attitude, etc., etc., etc. And, He can do all of this, simply because Jesus died on the Cross to bring about our forgiveness.

-Obviously, this redemptive plan is a really good deal for humanity, and a really bad deal for God.
-Under the Forgiveness Plan, after a quick statement of faith in the Savior, we don't really have to do anything if we don't want to, and God is left to put up with the daily anxiety, stress, and contradiction of our self determined lifestyle.
-So, God bites his lip all day, while we just kind of "express" ourselves upon His world in our own way.
+Obviously, this redemptive plan is a really good deal for humanity and a really bad deal for God.
+Under the Forgiveness Plan, after a quick statement of faith in the Savior, we don't really have to do anything if we don't want to, and God is left to put up with the daily anxiety, stress, and contradiction of our still self-determined lifestyle.
+So, God bites his lip all day, while we just kind of express ourselves upon His world in pretty much whatever way we choose.

 I don't know about you, but I'm taking that deal while it's on the table.
 Forget that other plan.
 Who needs another plan, when you've got one this good?
 How could it get any better than this.
 Just give me the Cross, and "keep the change..."

 I wondered who was pushing that second deal.
 Turns out - it was Him.
-Come to find out, He has no intention of quietly standing by and "biting His lip," or His tongue, while we "express" ourselves upon His world as just more of the same brokenness.
+Come to find out, He has no intention of quietly standing by and "biting His lip," or His tongue, while we "self-express" our brokenness all over His world.

 "You better wise up, young man!
-And you better spread the word of the real "deal;" or there will be a lot more than words when next I talk to you."
+And you better spread the word of the real deal; or, there will be a lot more than just words when next I talk to you."

 Shoo, No wonder they call Him the Heavenly "Father."
 He sounded a lot like my earthly father sounded on more than one occasion.

-The second, OK, yeah, the "authentic," redemptive plan emphasizes, not just forgiveness, but also renewal for the believer.
+The second, OK, yeah, the authentic, redemptive plan emphasizes, not just forgiveness, but also, the thorough renewal of the believer.
 So, to satisfy our love for catchy and descriptive titles, let's call this plan the "Forgiveness and Renewal Plan."
 Kinda' sounds like car insurance, doesn't it.

 Anyway, The Forgiveness and Renewal Plan certainly includes the forgiveness that the Cross affords, but this plan doesn't stop there.
 This true plan of redemption has a requirement and a mechanism to fix us.
 It's called... wait for it... wait for it...
 OK, you already guessed it - The Resurrection Of Christ.

-The primary expression of this newness occurs in our character.
-As you might expect, our character starts to become patterned after that of Christ.
-We start to develop the traits of His character in our's.(Galatians 5:19-25) In this way, we are transformed into, as the Bible puts it, a new creature in Christ.
+As you might expect, through this empowering connection, our own character starts to become renewed.
+We start to develop the traits of His character in our's.(Galatians 5:19-25) And, through this empowering merger with the Living Christ, we are transformed into, as the Bible puts it, a new creature in Christ.
 (2 Corinthians 5:17)